-Paris Teacher Beheaded After Showing Drawing Of Mohammed, Chechen Teen Suspect Shot And Killed By Police
+Paris Teacher Beheaded After Showing Drawing Of Muhammed, Chechen Teen Suspect Shot And Killed By Police

-Authorities in France say that an 18-year-old man suspected in the beheading of a Paris teacher who showed his class drawings of the prophet Mohammed was shot and killed by police.
+Authorities in France say that an 18-year-old man suspected in the beheading of a Paris teacher who showed his class drawings of the prophet Muhammed was shot and killed by police.

-As CNN reported, some time prior to his death, history and geography teacher Samuel Paty showed controversial drawings depicting the Prophet Mohammed to his students as part of a lesson on free speech.
+As CNN reported, sometime prior to his death, history and geography teacher Samuel Paty showed controversial drawings depicting the Prophet Muhammed to his students as part of a lesson on free speech.
 Specifically, the lesson reportedly had to do with the 2015 series of terrorist attacks that took place in and around Paris after the satirical magazine Charlie Hebdo published cartoons depicting Islam’s central figure.
 When all was said and done, 20 people had been killed, including 12 at the magazine’s Paris headquarters, and 22 were injured.

-The parents of some Muslim students in the school complained, as Islam forbids artistic depictions of Mohammed, and they found it offensive.
+The parents of some Muslim students in the school complained, as Islam forbids artistic depictions of Muhammed and they found it offensive.

 Nordine Chaouadi, a parent of one of the children at the school, said that Paty took the Muslim kids out of the class to spare their feelings.